 Our Compensation, Nominating and Governance Committee is currently composed of Messrs.
-Deane, McShane, Myers and Ralls.
+Deane, McShane and Ralls.
 Mr. Deane serves as the chairman.
 Our Board has affirmatively determined that Messrs.
-Deane, McShane, Myers and Ralls meet the definition of an "independent director" for the purposes of serving on the committee under applicable NASDAQ rules.
-The Compensation, Nominating and Governance Committee is governed by a charter that complies with the NASDAQ rules.
+Deane, McShane and Ralls meet the definition of an "independent director" for the purposes of serving on the committee under applicable Nasdaq rules.
+The Compensation, Nominating and Governance Committee is governed by a charter that complies with the Nasdaq rules.

-The Compensation, Nominating and Governance Committee met four times during the year ended December 31, 2019.
+The Compensation, Nominating and Governance Committee met four times during the year ended December 31, 2022.

 Role of the Compensation Consultant.
 The Compensation, Nominating and Governance Committee has authority to retain compensation consulting firms to assist it in the evaluation of executive officer and employee compensation and benefit programs.
 The Compensation, Nominating and Governance Committee has retained Mercer LLC ("Mercer"), a wholly-owned subsidiary of Marsh & McLennan Companies, Inc., as its independent compensation advisor.
 Mercer provides an objective perspective as to the reasonableness of our executive compensation programs and practices and their effectiveness in supporting our business and compensation objectives.
-During 2019, Mercer advised the Compensation, Nominating and Governance Committee with respect to compensation trends and best practices, incentive plan design including our competitive pay levels and individual pay decisions with respect to our directors, named executive officers and other executive officers.
+During 2022, Mercer advised the Compensation, Nominating and Governance Committee with respect to compensation trends and best practices, incentive plan design including competitive pay levels and individual pay decisions with respect to our directors, named executive officers and other executive officers.

-In addition to executive compensation services provided to the Compensation, Nominating and Governance Committee, Mercer provided services to management which consisted primarily of human resources and compensation consulting services.
-The Compensation, Nominating and Governance Committee has assessed the independence of Mercer pursuant to applicable SEC and NASDAQ rules and concluded that Mercer is independent and no conflict of interests exists.
+In addition to executive compensation services provided to the Compensation, Nominating and Governance Committee, Mercer provided services to management which consisted primarily of compensation consulting services and insurance brokerage services.
+The Compensation, Nominating and Governance Committee has assessed the independence of Mercer pursuant to applicable SEC and Nasdaq rules and concluded that Mercer is independent and no conflict of interests exists.

 Role of the Chief Executive Officer.
 Within the framework of the compensation programs approved by the Compensation, Nominating and Governance Committee and based on management's review of market competitive positions, each year our Chief Executive Officer considers each other executive officer's performance and makes a recommendation to the Compensation, Nominating and Governance Committee on base salary, annual bonus and equity awards for each named executive officer other than himself.
 The Chief Executive Officer participates in Compensation, Nominating and Governance Committee meetings at the Compensation, Nominating and Governance Committee's request to provide background information regarding the Company's strategic objectives and to evaluate the performance of and compensation recommendations for the other executive officers.
-The Compensation, Nominating and Governance Committee utilizes the information provided by the Chief Executive Officer along with input from Mercer and the knowledge and experience of the Compensation, Nominating and Governance Committee's members in making compensation decisions.
-The Compensation, Nominating and Governance Committee is under no obligation to involve the executive officers in its decision-making process.
-The chair of the Compensation, Nominating and Governance Committee, with input from the Chairman of the Board of Directors, recommends the Chief Executive Officer's compensation to the Compensation, Nominating and Governance Committee in an executive session not attended by the Chief Executive Officer.
+The Compensation, Nominating and Governance Committee is members in making compensation decisions.
+The Compensation, Nominating and Governance Committee is members in making compensation decisions, but the Compensation, Nominating and Governance Committee is under no obligation to involve the executive officers in its decision-making process.
+The chair of the Compensation, Nominating and Governance Committee, with input from the Chairman of the Board of Directors, recommends the Chief Executive Officer's compensation to the Compensation, Nominating and Governance Committee is approved by the Board of Directors.